tlanettepollard/ToDoApp-TLP/codenotes.md

 Morning!
 My goal today is to add style and work on my theme-switcher.
 I have found a lot of research/samples for React apps.

+Resources:

+- [Mileine](https://github.com/mileine/frontendmentor-todo-app-react)-- used as reference for organizing theme and building theme changer.

 ---

 Code holder